Skip to content

 CLI Reference

-claudex [COMMAND]
+claudex [OPTIONS] [COMMAND]

 When run without a command, Claudex launches the TUI dashboard if profiles are configured, or shows a welcome message if no profiles exist.